gvwilson/thirdbit/src/fiction/santas/index.md

-"So you'll take the elevated track to here, switch lines, pick up speed on this downhill, the slow a little for this bend for you to jump off, then pick up speed again and—"
+"So you'll take the elevated track to here, switch lines, pick up speed on this downhill, then slow a little for this bend for you to jump off, then pick up speed again and—"

 "Hang on,"